Debunking “Once-Saved, Always Saved”

 It’s true that there are false conversions of people who are carrying the spirit of the antichrist.
 It is also true that when the sower sowed a seed only 1 out of 4 types of soils produced a good harvest.

 Not everyone who comes to the front of the church or raises their hand to pray the sinner’s prayer is born again.
 But to say that every person who walks away from Christ is an antichrist and was never saved is a huge stretch.
-Plenty of verses we covered already that prove otherwise.
+Plenty of verses we covered already prove otherwise.

 6. The logic of “once saved, always saved” is very flawed at best.